Maryland Certified Local Farm Enterprise Program

 Main_Content

-The Maryland Department of Agriculture (MDA) recently established the Certified Local Farm Enterprise Program and office to encourage state agencies, including public four-year universities, to achieve an overall goal of purchasing 20% of their food from certified local farm enterprises.
+The Maryland Department of Agriculture (MDA) recently established the Certified Local Farm and Fish Program to encourage state agencies, including public four-year universities, to achieve an overall goal of purchasing 20% of their food from certified local producers.
+The original name of the program was the Certified Local Farm Enterprise Program.

 Certified Local Farm Enterprise Program and Certified Local Farm Enterprise Food Aggregation Grant Fund - Establishment -